nilesflow/SlackBot/README.md

 # SlackBot
-Slack Bot - notify to channel on receiving events.
+Slack Bot on AWS - notify to channel on receiving events.